mudit-agarwal/Introduction-To-Python-101/README.md

 # Introduction-To-Python-101

-If you don't like ";" have a look inside!
+If you don't like semi-colons have a look inside!